UFC 290: Volkanovski vs. Rodriguez: Predictions & Analysis

 A few statistical edges stand out.
 Price throws significantly more leather — a 2.0 sig. strike per minute gap.
 Price is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Lawler has tighter striking defense, making opponents miss more often.

 The Pick: Niko Price over Robbie Lawler.
-We're leaning Price here at 73%, a solid but not overwhelming edge.
-The market implies 34% for Lawler, but our model sees only 27%.
-That 8-point gap favoring Price is worth watching.
+We're leaning Price here at 69%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Tatsuro Taira